LeilaRanjbar82/ML-zoomcamp-course-homework/MidtermProject/Readme.md

 |Dockerfile|Environment management, Docker, for running file|

 # RUNNING INSTRUCTION
-1. Copying scripts (train, predict and predict-test), pipenv file and Dockerfile to a folder
+1. Copy scripts (train, predict and predict-test), pipenv file and Dockerfile to a folder
-2. Running Windows Terminal Linux (WSL2) in the that folder
+2. Run Windows Terminal Linux (WSL2) in the that folder
 3. Install `pipenv`
 ```
 pip install pipenv